SISheogorath/docker-murmur/README.md

 communication to ensure user privacy. **Murmur** is the server that Mumble clients to connect to.
 [Learn More](https://wiki.mumble.info/).

-`alpine-murmur` enables you to easily run multiple (lightweight) murmur instances on the same host.
+`murmur-docker` enables you to easily run multiple (lightweight) murmur instances on the same host.

 ## Getting started